 An employee has no greater right to reinstatement or to other benefits and conditions of employment than if the employee had been continuously employed during the CFRA leave period.
-An employer has the burden of proving, by a preponderance of the evidence, that an employee would not otherwise have been employed at the time on the date of the requested reinstatement is requested in order to deny reinstatement.
+An employer has the burden of proving, by a preponderance of the evidence, that an employee would not otherwise have been employed at the time on the requested reinstatement date is requested in order to deny reinstatement.
+As per (a)(1) of this section, this burden shall not be satisfied if the employee has been replaced or his or her position has been restructured to accommodate the employee's absence.

-- (A) If an employee is laid off during the course of taking CFRA leave and employment is terminated, the employer's responsibility to continue CFRA leave, maintain group health plan benefits and reinstate the employee ceases at the time the employee is laid off, provided the employer has no continuing obligations under a collective bargaining agreement or otherwise. - (B) If a shift has been eliminated or overtime has been decreased, an employee would not be entitled to return to work that shift or the original overtime hours upon-restoration reinstatement. - (2) "Key Employee."
+- (A) If an employee is laid off during the course of taking CFRA leave and employment is terminated, the employer's responsibility to continue CFRA leave, maintain group health plan benefits and reinstate the employee ceases at the time the employee is laid off, provided the employer has no continuing obligations under a collective bargaining agreement or otherwise. - (B) If a shift has been eliminated or overtime has been decreased, an employee would not be entitled to return to work that shift or the original overtime hours upon reinstatement. - (2) "Key Employee."

-A refusal An employer may refuse to reinstate a "key employee," as defined in section 11087 (l) of these regulations, to his or her same position or to a comparable position is justified only if the employer shows establishes, by a preponderance of the evidence, that all of the following conditions exist:
+A refusal An employer may refuse to reinstate a "key employee," as defined in section 11087(1) of these regulations, to his or her same position or to a comparable position is justified only if the employer shows establishes, by a preponderance of the evidence, that all of the following conditions exist: